bmadden-arch/bmadden-arch.github.io/_posts/2023-02-27-AWS-LZ-Root-Account-Usage-Alerts.md

 AWS IAM best practices recommend using IAM users or roles instead of root credentials.
 Unauthorised usage of your root account can be very dangerous as it has full access to everything.
 In this section, I will show you how to use CloudTrail, CloudWatch Logs and Amazon Simple Notification Services (SNS) to detect when root access is been used, so you can take the necessary remediations if necessary.

-If you followed the steps in the previous posts or have enabled Control Tower then CloudTrail should be writing your CloudTrail events to CloudWatch Logs in the home region of your AWS Management Account.
+If you followed the steps in the previous posts or have enabled Control Tower then CloudTrail will be making all your account's CloudTrail events available to CloudWatch Logs in the home region of your AWS Management Account.

 If you go to CloudTrail Dashboard you should see a trail called *aws-controltower-BaselineCloudTrail* and it should have a status of *Logging*.